Chapter 1: In the Beginning

 Anna clenched her eyes shut and started to wail, so I leaned over and covered her ears with my hands.
 However, I couldn't block out the sights and sounds for myself.

 One of the people was so desperate to get into the car that his face slammed against my window.
 I jerked back in shock and then horror when I saw that the man's cheek was ripped open down to the bone.
 As he pulled away, a smear of blood was left behind.

 I let out a scream as the mangled man, slammed his face against the window again, his teeth snapping as if he were trying to bite me through the window.
 I looked around the car, looking desperately for an escape for us.
 That's when I saw that the others that were pressed against the car were equally torn up.

 My sister Anna was shrieking now as the rocking of the car became more violent.

-"Put your seatbelt on, Edward," Mom sobbed as she slammed down on the gas, but she couldn't see through the window with so many monsters on the hood.
+"Put your seatbelt on, Edward," Mom shouted as she slammed down on the gas even though she couldn't see through the windshield with so many people on the hood.

-I'd barely fastened my seat belt in time before the car lurched forward and continued to accelerate with the creatures still holding on to the hood.
-Mom jerked the steering wheel to the left and then the right as she drove, trying to knock off the creatures that were groaning and pawing at the windshield.
-But while some of them were thrown off, the remainder blocked our view of the road, causing us to crash with a concussion that plunged me into unconsciousness.
+I'd barely fastened my seat belt in time before the car lurched forward and continued to accelerate.
+Mom jerked the steering wheel to the left and then the right in an attempt to knock the people off.
+However, while some of them were thrown off from the momentum, the others continued to groan and paw at the windshield.

 A loud bang came from behind me, causing me to whip back towards the car.